 Petty cash requests will be made to the designated Petty cash officer in writing.
 The applicant must ensure that the items requested must be approved Petty Cash items.
-Petty cash officers will be held accountable for the safe guarding of petty cash.
+Petty cash officers will be held accountable for the safeguarding of petty cash.

-- (a) Petty cash is strictly restricted to cash purchases: - i. up to a transaction value of R2 000.00 (VAT included) - (b) Approved list of Petty cash purchases are as follows: - Condolences, well wish cards, bouquets and flowers to the value of R350 (to be approved by Municipal Manager or relevant Director); - ii.
-Keys for offices; Courier services; Postage - iii.
-Temporary vehicle licensing and public driver permits - iv.
-Tollgate fees when an employee is driving with an official vehicle registered in the name of the Municipality - v.
-Refunds (Library book fees); - vi.
-Refreshments and catering only if approved by Municipal Manager - vii.
-Purchases are not split over two or more cash purchase claims; - viii.
-Purchase other than that specified in (i) to (v) above, may be approved by the CFO in exceptional cases where it is impractical or impossible to follow the official procurement processes: - 1.
-No approved store items may be purchased by means of a petty cash transaction; - No fixed asset may be purchased by means of a petty cash transaction; - 3.
-No travel and subsistence claims or disbursements may be paid via petty cash;
+- Petty cash is strictly restricted to cash purchases: - i. up to a transaction value of R2 000.00 (VAT included) - Approved list of Petty cash purchases are as follows: - i.
+Condolences, well wish cards, bouquets, and flowers/fruit baskets not exceeding a value of R500 (to be approved by Municipal Manager or relevant Director).1 - Keys for offices; Courier services; Postage; Data; Airtime; Batteries; ii.
+Official photos. - Temporary vehicle licensing and public driver permits, and cost involved iii. with the registration of vehicles. - İ۷.
+Tollgate and parking fees when an employee is driving with an official vehicle registered in the name of the Municipality.4 - Refunds (Library book fees); ٧. - νi.
+Refreshments and catering - only if approved by Municipal Manager. - Purchases are not split over two or more cash purchase claims. νii. - Purchase other than that specified in (i) to (vi) above, may be approved by viii. the CFO in exceptional cases where it is impractical or impossible to follow the official procurement processes: - No approved store items may be purchased by means of a petty 1. cash transaction. - 2.
+No fixed asset may be purchased by means of a petty cash transaction. - 3.
+No travel and subsistence claims or disbursements may be paid via petty cash.